bokand/page-collection/README.md

     moved to a new address, the link becomes broken.
   * A user sharing such a link must trust whoever hosts their document or serves the response, making it more difficult to share a link privately.

-There are good reasons why a user may still wish to add a layer of indirection, e.g. to shorten a long list into a convenient short URI , or to enable detection of non-implementing agents to provide an alternate representation.
+There are good reasons why a user may still wish to add a layer of indirection, e.g. to shorten a long list into a convenient short URL , or to enable detection of non-implementing agents to provide an alternate representation.
 However, this choice should be left to users and applications.

-Another method that does avoid indirection is to use a data URI (defined in [RFC2397](https://www.rfc-editor.org/rfc/rfc2397)) with a `text/uri-list` media type:
+Another method that does avoid indirection is to use a data URL (defined in [RFC2397](https://www.rfc-editor.org/rfc/rfc2397)) with a `text/uri-list` media type:

 ```